Important Legal Disclaimer

 Budget-saving tips:

-- Check university notice boards for second-hand furniture
+- Check uni notice boards for second-hand furniture

 - Join local buy/swap/sell groups